Saturday 14 & Sunday 15 October 2017 at Newport House

 On 16 October 1987 the Great Storm hit South-east England, sending trees crashing into the consciousness of the English nation.
 An unexpected result was a new generation of chair-makers, spoon-carvers and bowl-turners, who have rediscovered that it is possible to make a living by creating beautiful wooden items, straight from the tree.

-Now, 30 years after the storm, a group of Herefordshire wood-craftspeople are gathering to celebrate this blossoming of their heritage skills.
-At Out of Nature, visitors will see fresh wood being transformed by hand into spoons, bowls, clogs, chairs, tent pegs and wooden fencing.
-There will also be a range of talks and discussions on the subject.
+At Out of Nature 2017, 30 years after the storm, a group of Herefordshire wood-craftspeople gathered to celebrate this blossoming of their heritage skills.
+Visitors saw fresh wood being transformed by hand into spoons, bowls, clogs, chairs, tent pegs and wooden fencing, and enjoyed a range of talks and discussions on the subject.

 Mike Abbott: Intro to the weekend – The anniversaries of the Great Storm and The Woodland Charter